On the arity gap of polynomial functions: Acknowledgments

 \section{Acknowledgments}

+The first named author is supported by the internal research project F1R-MTH-PUL-12RDO2 of the University of Luxembourg.

-The third named author acknowledges that the present project is supported by the \hbox{T\'{A}MOP-4.2.1/B-09/1/KONV-2010-0005} program of National Development Agency of Hungary, by the Hungarian National Foundation for Scientific Research under grants no.\ K77409 and K83219, by the National Research Fund of Luxembourg, and cofunded under the Marie Curie Actions of the European Commission \hbox{(FP7-COFUND).}
+The third named author acknowledges that the present project is supported by the Hungarian National Foundation for Scientific Research under grants no.\ K77409 and K83219, by the National Research Fund of Luxembourg, and cofunded under the Marie Curie Actions of the European Commission \hbox{(FP7-COFUND).}